shzad78/todo-redux/README.md

-# todolist-react
+# ToDo list using React Redux
-A simple todo list built on React framework.
+A simple todo list built on Reactjs, Redux, Webpack, Scss.

 To install dependencies just do
 After cloning,